Mahin556/K8S-artifects/1-CKA-Certification-Course-2025/Day 19-request-limits/README.md

 | **Requests** | The minimum CPU/memory a container needs. | Used by the **scheduler** to decide which node to place the Pod on. |
 | **Limits** | The maximum CPU/memory a container can use. | Enforced by the **kernel**, preventing overuse. |

-- From `1.32` we can also define request and limit for pods

 ---